 Institutional Work Study

 Per federal regulations, a student must be enrolled for at least half-time (6 hours) at the time of disbursement.
-Student loans are offered with the assumption the student will be enrolled full time.
-If you are enrolled less than full time, your loan amounts may be reduced, cancelled, or moved to an unsubsidized loan to correct a subsidized loan over-award.
+Student loans are offered with the assumption the student will be enrolled full-time.
+If you are enrolled less than full-time, your loan amounts may be reduced, canceled, or moved to an unsubsidized loan to correct a subsidized loan over-award.

 Freshmen may borrow up to $3,500 per academic year, and sophomores may borrow up to $4,500 per academic year.
-Loan funds are disbursed approximately 30 days after each term begins.
-Students may qualify for additional unsubsidized funds, and should inquire in the Financial Aid Office about eligibility.
+Loan funds are disbursed approximately 30 days after each term begins for first-time borrowers and 14 days for repeat borrowers.
+Students may qualify for additional unsubsidized funds and should inquire in the Financial Aid Office about eligibility.

 Parent Plus Loans for Undergraduate Students

-The College Financial Aid Committee meets once a year to award the Presidential Honors Scholarships, Presidential Academic Scholarships, Partial Scholarships and Technical Scholarships.
-In order to be considered for Presidential Honors Scholarship, Presidential Academic, Technical, Ambassador, Partial or Performing Arts Scholarships, applicants must meet all admissions requirements and submit a complete scholarship application packet.
+The College Financial Aid Committee meets once a year to award the Presidential Honors Scholarships, Presidential Academic Scholarships, Partial Scholarships, and Technical Scholarships.
+To be considered for Presidential Honors Scholarship, Presidential Academic, Technical, Ambassador, Partial or Performing Arts Scholarships, applicants must meet all admissions requirements and submit a complete scholarship application packet.

 Institutional scholarships will pay for a limited number of credit hours.
 Students may have tuition and applicable fees for up to 57 credit hours per academic year paid for by their institutional scholarship.
 The scholarship will pay for up to 82 total credit hours or the length of the program, whichever is shorter, providing all other criteria are met.
 Applicable fees are limited to technology, facility, and special building fee.